hyperledger/indy-node/design/anoncreds.md

     * Used to update RevocReg.
     * This is different from RevocDef Issuer DID (DID used to send `REVOC_DEF` txn) which can be the same for any number of RevocDef.
+* Each `UUID` can be considered as a global UUID within the Ledger.
+The Ledger can guarantee that malicious party can not change/break existing entity defined by a UUID by and checking if there is an entity with the given UUID already existent, plus checking the ownership when modifying existing entities (only the issuer who created en entity with the given UUID can modify it).

 ### How Prover and Verifier get keys for Credentials and Proofs